 - The government does not always have to give your credit but they must at least document that it was considered.

 This can also create an opportunity for the government to trade for the “best value” consideration of your competition.

 When you comply with government small business subcontracting plan requirements under FAR 19.7 of FAR 52.219-9 your proposal for federal contracts, you want to always develop strategies and realistic offers that your competition may not.

 You must always comply with the solicitation terms and study the evaluation criteria: However, you want to demonstrate in your government subcontracting requirements, or small business participation bid, how you will actually solicit subcontractor or otherwise attempt to meet the goals.
 One way is to advertise on your website for subcontracting opportunities.

 When you write government proposals, you always want to be aware of your obligations to meet the limitations in subcontracting rules.
-This issues usually surfaces when companies use small business subcontracting plan requirements to pass through a substantial amount of work.
+This issue usually surfaces when companies use small business subcontracting plan requirements to pass through a substantial amount of work.

 - Applying the limitation on subcontracting rule, you may want to expressly state your role in overseeing government subcontractors and you may also want to specifically identify what percentage of work each subcontractor will be doing.

 - You want to propose more than a simple statement that you will be responsible for 51% of labor cost.

 There have been bid protests where the agency concluded that it the proposal showed no realistic evidence that the bidder could self-perform its share of the required labor.
 The bidder lost the protest.